-BRUSHING & FLOSSING: When it comes to tooth cleaning in NYC it all starts with brushing and flossing.
+BRUSHING & FLOSSING: When it comes to tooth cleaning in the Upper East Side, it all starts with brushing and flossing.
 Sure, you brush your teeth twice a day.
 You may even brush for the required two minutes.
 But has anyone ever taught you exactly how to brush?

 IT’S ALL IN THE WRIST: To begin, hold the toothbrush at a 45- degree angle to the tooth, so that the bristles gently move between the spaces and between the gum and the tooth in a gentle sideways motion.
 Next, sweep the brush up, then down.
 This movement will move the bacteria away from the critical area around the gum.

 COVER ALL BASES: It’s imperative that you work on all surfaces, including the cheek surface by the upper teeth, the inner surface on the upper teeth and the same for the bottom ones.

 CHILL OUT: Don’t take your frustrations out on your teeth.
 If you find your gums reddening after you brush, you’re brushing too hard.